PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-08 07:46:09
+Last updated: 2024-04-08 07:48:02
-Random Quote: We're done when I say we're done. - Walter White
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra